DISPLAY BRANDING & RETARGETING

 Banner AD – A basic image or flash display ad, rather than a rich media unit.

-Behavioral Data – Information collected from a users’ online actions, for example, things they’ve searched for in the
+Behavioral Data – Information collected from a users’ online actions, for example, things they’ve searched for in the past and types of website they frequent.
+Advertisers sometimes use this type data in their campaigns to match relevant users with their offers.

 Bid Request – Inventory offered by Sellers to Buyer using an Auction Service.